praveensastry/localstore/README.md

 2. Create a Twilio account, open your "Account Settings" and create a secondary auth token for use by the localstore system

-3. Encrypt your Twilio account's SID and also the Secondary Auth Token with the encryption key created in step 1 and place them into your private.yml:
+3. Store your Twilio account's SID and also the Secondary Auth Token in SSM Paramstore.
+While storing encrypt the values with the encryption key created in step 1:

   ```yaml
   twilio: